-Hilton Honors has launched its latest points purchase promotion, with a 100% bonus and a doubling of the purchase cap from 80,000 to 160,000 points (pre-bonus).
+Hilton Honors has launched its first points purchase promotion of 2023, with a 100% bonus bringing down the cost per point to 0.5 US cents apiece.

-This could be a good opportunity to save on some of your upcoming hotel stays, especially if revenue rates have skyrocketed.
+This could be a good opportunity to save on some of your upcoming hotel stays, especially if cash rates have skyrocketed.

 Buy Hilton Points with a 100% bonus